mebusy/mit6824_distributedsystem/12_dist_transactions.md

                 - this sort of intermediate transaction state, the memory of all of the changes that's made which may have to be undone if there's an abort ,
                 - PLUS, the record of all the locks the transactions held.
             - it's almost always in a log on disk
+    3. what if B crashes before receiving the commit, or after , or might crash after actually committing ?
+    4. what if TC failed ?
+        - where things start getting critical is if any party might have commited, then we cannot forget about that.
+        - if either of these participants have committed, or if the transaction coordinator might have aplied to the client, then we cannot have that transation go away,
+        - if the TC sent out a commit message to A, but hadn't gotten around to sending a commit to B, and it crashed at that point.
+THe TC must be prepared on restart to resend the commit messages to make sure that both parties know that the transaction is committed.
+        - if TC crashes before sending the commit message, it can just abort the transaction.
+            - anyways, it need LOG the transaction states before starting sending commit.
+    5. When does TC can forget the transaction log ?
+        - after it receiving all ACKs.

+- Two-Phase commit you really only see it within relatively small domains, within a single machine room, within a single organization,  you don't see it for example did you transfers between different banks, you might possibly see it within a bank if it's sharded its database  but you would never see Two-Phase commit can it run between organizations that physically separated.